Schools are Implementing Technologies that Benefit All Students, Increasing Retention & Graduation Rates

 When helpful technology is implemented for those present and those watching online, universities are truly facilitating inclusion in all campus activities.
 This feeling of togetherness shouldn’t be overlooked – it drives a ‘place of belonging’ and therefore student retention.

 The Proven Impact of Education Technologies & Captions for All

-Comprehensive research has shown the substantial benefits of assistive technologies, including captioning and live video captioning for all students.
+Comprehensive research has shown the substantial benefits of education technologies, including captioning and live video captioning for all students.

 Case Study by San Francisco State University